Why Republicans Are Moving To Fix Elections That Weren't Broken

 "I'm the eternal optimist," he replied, but "I do know that there are a number of Republicans who are very concerned."
 He described a meeting with one of his strongest supporters, who "was very concerned about the future of our party" and also about "the future of our country.
 And that's why what the Georgia state legislature is doing right now is extremely, extremely important."

 Republicans maintain they're pushing to change voting laws at the urging of Republican voters.
-Those voters are following the lead of the ex-president, who remains a dominant figure in the party despite trying for months to overturn a democratic election.
+Those voters are following the lead of the former president, who remains a dominant figure in the party despite trying for months to overturn a democratic election.

 Bo Hamby and Scott Saloway produced and edited the audio story.
 Stephen Fowler contributed reporting.